AaronBurmeister/react-data-filter/README.md

   The initial selections and the value which [resetSelection()](#child-properties) resets to.

-  Each key of this object should match the key value of the filter which selection should be set.
+  The keys of this object are the selectionKeys specified in the `filters` property.
   The value of each key should be an array of the selected options.

 * **component:ReactComponent, render(ownProps):ReactNode, children:ReactNode**